KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v3` in file `codeql.yml`: Replace it with v4.
 2. Typo: Found `Magic Mirror` in file `README.MD`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-MieleAtHome by SAR71](https://github.com/SAR71/MMM-MieleAtHome)